 Excerpt from Kyle Rittenhouse is acquitted of all charges in the trial over killing 2 in Kenosha

 In conclusion, the Second Amendment only serves as a guarantee that our First Amendment protections are defended.
 But don’t be deceived, when the Second Amendment was enacted, it was to serve as a deterrent against government tyranny.
 Back in December 1791, it was probably feasible for a militia of colonists with muskets to subvert the standing army.
-However in our current state, a militia of armed citizens would never be able to overthrow the government, because the armed forces possess weapons of mass destruction.
+However in our current state, a militia of armed citizens would never be able to overthrow the government, because the armed forces possess weapons of mass destruction and control the military logistics network.
 So basically, if our First Amendment falls, our Second Amendment advocates won’t be able to defend themselves and as a consequence whomever orchestrates a military coup will eventually rule over the survivors.

 “In every encounter, we either give life or we drain it; there is no neutral exchange.”
 By: Brennan Manning